Image of picture line

 • Extradition type: bulk, bagged or big bag.

-The company that chooses to calculate a company-specific CFP-value for feed production, must document per production location which amounts of energy were consumed for the production of feed.
+For the calculation of the company-specific CFP-value for energy used in feed production, the company must document the amount of energy used in feed production per production location.
 This energy used must be distinguished in the following energy sources:

 • Electricity (in kWh)